Our review score is based on thorough real-world testing and is always held up against comparable models.

 I've hands-on tested 70+ models and know what works and doesn't.
 I'll find the best electric scooters based on your needs, budget and preferences.

-To abide by laws around the world, the G2 comes in different versions:
+To abide by laws in the US and around the world, the G2 comes in different versions:

 The G2 boasts an upgraded 450W rear-drive hub motor with a peak output of 1000W.
 Segway promises a top speed 22 MPH (35.4 KMH).

-When I tested the G2's predecessor - the G30P - I felt it lacked a bit in motor performance to keep up with the NIU KQi3 Max and Pro.
+When I tested the G2's predecessor, the G30P, I felt it lacked a bit in motor performance to keep up with modern commuter scooters.

 Not only does the Max G2 have a 25% more powerful motor than the G30P - it also incorporates Segway's trademarked RideyLong technology.